Discovering the Golden Beauty of Benone Beach on the Causeway Coast

 Facilities and Amenities

 • Caravan Park: The complex boasts a touring caravan site, ideal for travellers seeking the perfect blend of outdoor adventure and comfort.
 The site has 80 touring pitches with electricity, including 33 “super pitches”, 6 glamping lodges and 18 camping pitches with electricity – bookings by telephone only – These can be booked here.
+For those planning to explore the region, check out the top things to do in Belfast for a memorable visit.

 • Leisure Activities: The fun doesn’t stop at the beach!
 The complex has tennis courts for those keen on serving up some action.
 If swimming’s more your style, dive into the inviting outdoor heated splash pools.
 Children are bound to enjoy the bouncy castle, ensuring they’re entertained as adults unwind.